vyomasystems-lab/challenges-tanujsindhwani1992/level1_design1_bug_free/README.md

 dut.inp0.value = VALUE
 ```

-The assert statement is used for comparing the Multiplexer's outut to the expected input value.
+The assert statement is used for comparing the Multiplexer's output to the expected input value.

 The following error is seen:
 ```